neiltron/erknugs/README.md

+***This is no longer maintained***.
+I took my own advice and started using hubot instead.

 Erknugs is an irc bot for announcing development-related events to your team's irc channel.

 It implements an irc client and a webhook server.
-The webhook server currently listens for commit messages from Github, deploy notifications from Heroku, and exceptions from Exceptional.
-Adding new hooks/services is really simple.
+The webhook server currently listens for commit messages from Github, deploy notifications from Heroku, and exceptions from Exceptional and Sentry.

 # Usage